SahinSarkar/WebCrawlerRestified/README.md

 1575268560621

 #### 2) Crawl Result
 The **tokenId** parameter is the same as the one coming in the response of /crawlAndGetToken previously.

+Note: Don't call this API immediately after submitting the request using previous API.
+Since this returns the actual crawling result which can be obtained only after the crawling process is completed, and it takes a fair bit of time in completion of such a process, call it after sometime.
+For confirmation on whether this is going to return the result or not, see whether there is a document with "tokenId" field as the intended value in the "singleCrawlRequestData" collection in the "crawlerData" database using Robomongo or any other mongo client.

 ```sh
 GET http://localhost:8080/crawlResult?tokenId=1575268560621